peterhollander/Weight-Multiplicities/README.md

-# Updated Read Me In Progress

 # Weight-Multiplicities

 This is a group of programs in addendum to the article [*On Kostant's Weight $q$-Multiplicity Formula for $\mathfrak{sp}_6(\mathbb{C})$*]("Will have a link when we have a link") written by the authors of this repository.
 These programs perform various computations related to representations of the Lie algebra of type $C_3$ ($\mathfrak{sp}_6(\mathbb{C})$).

-## Programs Pretaining Solely to the Article
+## Programs Pertaining Solely to the Article

 ### sigma calculations.nb